ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ]
 ```

 In this case, the only string we have is in identifiers.
 We could have more strings if I used a string literal somewhere.
-Identifiers are used for variable names, function names, parameter names, type names, everything that identifies something in the program.
-As for the other tokens, I think they are self explanatory.
+Identifiers are used for variable names, function names, parameter names, type names, and everything that identifies something in the program.
+As for the other tokens, I think they are self-explanatory.

 That's all a lexer really does.
 We are now ready for parsing.

 ## Parser

 In 2023, only a madman would be satisfied with just the tokens, and then just interpret them as is.
 We need more structure.
 For that, we build an AST, an abstract syntax tree.
 This process is so mechanical and boring that there are programs you can use to generate parsers for a language.
 You describe the grammar, and the language makes a parser for you.
 I'm not a big fan, but I do see why people use them.
-Some of these tools are ANTLR, Bison, Flex, lalrpop, and others.
+Some of these tools are ANTLR, Bison, Flex, LALRPOP, and others.
 You can also write your own Recursive Descent parser, which is described in the Crafting Interpreters book.
 I really recommend reading this book as it will give you the recipe to build an interpreter.... but I also have to say: It's a lot of fun if you write one in your own way.
 Then consult the literature to see which mistakes you made.
-You will never forget how dumb your ideas actually are, and you won't forget about the better idea in the book, or even tricks you didn't realize that could be done.
+You will never forget how dumb your ideas actually are, and you won't forget about the better idea in the book or even tricks you didn't realize that could be done.

-Anyway, in the end of parsing, you'll end up with a structure similar to this:
+Anyway, at the end of parsing, you'll end up with a structure similar to this:

 ```
 LetExpression {